 Community addressed:

-Paper has been produced in Ružomberok for over 300 years.
+The mill has been producing paper in Ružomberok for over 300 years.
 The abundance of the raw materials like wood, water, and energy has had a favourable influence on the development of the mill.
-In early years, the mill was far away from residential areas, but in the course of urban development, the city has spread and the mill is now in the heart of the Ružomberok area, which embeds 49,035 km2 with 40.84% of forest land and a population of ~5.4 million.
+In early years, the mill was far away from residential areas.
+But in the course of urban development, the city has spread and the mill is now in the heart of the Ružomberok area, which embeds 49,035 km2 with 40.84% of forest land and a population of ~5.4 million.
 The main industries of the region are: automobile, chemical, iron ore processing, and pulp and paper.

 Use Case IV - BRESCIA, Italy